cheomanigua/godotdoc/content/docs/movement/2D_transform.md

 - Matrices and transforms: [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/math/matrices_and_transforms.html)
 - Vector math: [Godot Documentation](https://docs.godotengine.org/en/stable/tutorials/math/vector_math.html#doc-vector-math)

+### `delta`

+Through this article, you'll see a lot of instances of the word `delta`.
+What is `delta`?

+`delta` is a parameter that represents the time elapsed since the previous frame. `delta` could be defined as a unit of time equivalent to *per second*.

+`delta` is used to adjust physics calculations to time per seconds instead of frames per seconds.
+If adjusted to frame per seconds, game consistency will vary depending of the hardwared used, which is not good.
+We want an object to move at the same speed regardless of the CPU or graphic card used.

 # 1. Rotation

 In Godot, the property `rotation` can be set via inspector or via code.
 Setting the rotation in the inspector will visually show degrees, but internally the engine is using radians.